fkyprianou/deved-platform/content/blog/en/introducing-the-new-vonage-client-sdk-for-android-and-ios.md

 ### Android

-Add the dependency to your app's `build.grade` file:
+Add the dependency to your app's `build.gradle` file:

 ```
 implementation 'com.vonage:client-sdk-voice'